cjgeyer/linkingTo/README.md

     this package (in [`foompter.c`](packages/foompter/src/foompter.c))
     so the compiler will check that the typedef is correct.

-1. Since we need the header file in two places, we make `packages/foompter/inst/include/foompter.h` a symbolic link to `packages/foompter/src/foompter.h`.
+1. In order to make the include file described in the preceding item available to this package, we put \verb@-I../inst/include@ in the \verb@PKG_CFLAGS@ for this package in the \texttt{Makevars} file.

 # The Package Calling